Exploring Our Beliefs Overview

 UUCJ promotes every person’s right to a free and responsible search for truth and meaning–no matter their age!
 Through learning and growing together we encourage and support one another, and our children, to engage in religious questioning, personal change, and discovering ways to live and to help change the world for the better.
 We provide opportunities for people to explore their own beliefs independently, in small groups, and in our services.
 Learn how you can participate and help support others on their personal and spiritual path…

-Exploring Our Beliefs Ministry Team Chairs: John Pepper & Esther Newell
+Exploring Our Beliefs Ministry Team Chairs: Bob Keller & Esther Newell

 Lifespan Religious Education and Exploration

 The great end in religious instruction is not to stamp our own minds upon the young, but to stir up their own; Not to make them see with our eyes, but to look inquiringly and steadily with their own….In a word, the great end is to awaken the soul; to bring understanding, conscience, and heart into earnest vigorous action on religious and moral truth, to excite and cherish spiritual life. -William Ellery Channing